Validators

 A range of IP addresses in one of the following formats:

-a single address / network - range of address ip1 to ip2 included.
+a single address / <network mask> network - range of address ip1 to ip2 included.

 The string will be converted to a conical form.
 By default, both IPv4 and IPv6 addresses can be used.
-You can specify a specific class in the parameter: v4 or v6.
+You can specify a certain class in the parameter: v4 or v6.

 domain